tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 hddtemp
 ~~~~~~~

-Fetch hard drive temeperature data from a hddtemp daemon
+Fetch hard drive temperature data from a hddtemp daemon
 that runs on localhost and default port (7634)

 contributed by `somospocos <https://github.com/somospocos>`_ - many thanks!